 Matrix Raining Code: Shows up in the current version of Spaceship Earth at the start of the descent.
 This probably wasn't meant to be unnerving but...

 Meaningful Name: The two talent agents from The Enchanted Tiki Room: Under New Management are named William and Morris.

 And pretty much any other character in the park who isn't from a pre-existing Disney movie or TV show is named meaningfully or punnily.

 Mega Corp.: An intergalactic one in the form of X-S Tech in the now-gone Alien Encounter attraction at Magic Kingdom.

 Disney itself falls into this with the amount of power that they wield at Disney World.
 Just look up "Reedy Creek Improvement District" and be astounded at the amount of power that the state of Florida gave Disney for its operations there.
 There's a reason why snarky Floridians call it "America's Vatican".

-Root Of All Evil declared Disney to be more evil then SCIENTOLOGY.
+Root Of All Evil declared Disney to be more evil than SCIENTOLOGY.
 Well, it is a whole lot bigger, wealthier, and influential, and thankfully hasn't caused anyone's death.
 On purpose.
 That we know of.
+Less litigious, too.

 Every ride built for the last several decades ends by dumping you right into the gift shop for that attraction.

 And some are being actively remodeled so that they will dump guests into a gift shop.
 It's a Small World is, at the time of writing.